ecmwf/earthkit-data/docs/guide/misc/grib_memory.rst

 use-grib-metadata-cache
 +++++++++++++++++++++++++++++++++++

 When ``use-grib-metadata-cache`` is ``True`` (this is the default) all the fields will cache their metadata access.
 This is an in memory-cache attached to the field and implemented for the low-level metadata accessor for individual keys.
-This can be useful when the same metadata keys are accessed multiple times for the same field.
+The metadata cache can be useful when the same metadata keys are accessed multiple times for the same field.